Navigating Leave Encashment in Contract Staffing: How Should It Impact CTC and Billing?

 La_dheeraj

-1. Since, availing or not availing the leave is entirely an employee\'s prerogative, I am little confused, whether a provisional amount pertaining to leaves accumulated should be made in monthly CTC or not as the same has to be billed to the client.
+1. Since availing or not availing of the leave is entirely an employee's prerogative, I am a little confused about whether a provisional amount pertaining to leaves accumulated should be made in the monthly CTC or not, as the same has to be billed to the client.

 2. Should the leave pay be calculated on Basic wages or Gross salary?
-Again, how should we bill the proportionate amount to the client?
+Also, how should we bill the proportionate amount to the client?

 Your contribution to the same will be highly appreciated.